pravega/flink-tools/README.md

 It automatically recovers from failures and resumes where it left off.
 It can use parallelism for high-volume streams with multiple segments.

-### Deploy to SDP using Helm
+### Deploy to SDP

-Refer to the method described in the Stream-to-file section.
+Refer to the method described in the Stream-to-File section.

 ## Sample data generator